Tuesday, December 30, 2025

 Let’s revisit that infidelity analogy.
 If your current partner sees you still trying to seduce their bitter enemy (who you incidentally have zero chance of bedding anyway), how forgiving is your sweetie going to be of your fruitless pursuit?
 But winning back someone you had lost by now behaving yourself seems a lot more likely - provided you prove you are truly serious.
 Picking Biden doesn't signal seriousness, picking Sanders does.
 Biden is more malarkey, Sanders is no bullshit.

 So what does your fed-up partner want to see and hear?
-Not more gas-lighting guilt trips.
+Not more manipulative gas-lighting and guilt trips.

 EDIT 09/10/19: